Withholding Verifiable Information: Applications

-Perhaps surprisingly, \cref{mib} shows that the expert can be hurt if all voters are ``more inclined toward'' the bill, in the sense that all else equal, \(\alpha^j_b\) and/or \(\beta^j_b\) increase for all \(j = 1, \ldots, N\).
+\cref{claim:influencing-voters} shows that the expert can be hurt if the voter becomes ``more inclined toward'' the bill in the sense that, all else equal, either the reference point or the state sensitivity for action $3$ increases.

-\begin{claim} If no commitment outcome is implementable, and at least one of the following happens: \begin{itemize}[noitemsep,topsep=2.5pt] \item[(i)] \(\beta^j_b\) increases for all \(j = 1, \ldots, N\),
+\begin{proposition} If no commitment solution is implementable and at least one of the following happens: \begin{itemize}[noitemsep,topsep=2.5pt] \item[(i)] the voter's state sensitivity for the bill, $\lambda_3$, increases, \item[(ii)] the voter's reference point for the bill, $\alpha_3$, increases, \end{itemize} then the expert's payoff in his preferred equilibrium may decrease. \end{proposition}